 • Homicide

-Since the penalties for cialis domestic violence are based on the criminal act committed, you need the help of a domestic violence attorney.
+Since the penalties for tadalafil domestic violence are based on the criminal act committed, you need the help of a domestic violence attorney.
 At Fontanella, Benevento, Galluccio & Smith, we will assist you in your defense and resolving your domestic violence case.